USDA-VS/vSNP/docs/detailed_usage.md

 - Options important for understanding step 1 are:

-  - `-r1`, Required: single read or R1 when Illumina paired reads used.
+  - `-r1` Required: single read or R1 when Illumina paired reads used.
-  - `-r2`, Optional: R2 Illumina reads.
+  - `-r2` Optional: R2 Illumina reads.
-  - `-r`, Optional: Provide reference option or FASTA file.
+  - `-r` Optional: Provide reference option or FASTA file.
 If neither are given, no -r option, then a TB/Brucella/paraTB best reference is searched.
-  - `-t`, See reference options.
+  - `-t` See reference options.

 - Sample FASTQ files need to be separated into individual directories.
   Reference organisms may need to be specified using `-r` option.